 Need some ideas on what you can do for self-care?
 Try these 20 Super Easy Ways to Practice Self-care for the Busy Mom.

-The most important of them all!
+The most important of all habits of a happy mom.
 Happy moms know they are not perfect.
 They can accept the fact that they do things wrong… or sometimes don’t know what they are doing at all!
 But most of all, they know the difference between being a successful mom versus a perfect mom.

 And the biggest secret… they know being a perfect mom doesn’t exist!
 So they don’t strive for it.
 They do their best each day and are satisfied knowing that.